Effective bounds for the number of MMP-series of a smooth threefold: Proof of Theorem

 \begin{proof}[Proof of Theorem \ref{cor:dile1}] Let $X$ be a smooth projective threefold of positive Kodaira dimension, such that $\rho(X) = 3$.
-We are in the conditions to apply Theorem \ref{thm:dile1}.
-Indeed, let $X'$ be an outcome of an MMP $\phi'$ for $X$.
-We can assume that $\rho(X') \geq 2$, because otherwise $X'$ is unique, see Remark \ref{rmk:endPoint}.
-In this case the graph of the MMP for $X$ is extremely simple: the first operation is a divisorial contraction
+Let $X_{\text{min}}$ be a minimal model for $X$.
+We can assume that $\rho(X_{\text{min}}) \geq 2$, because otherwise $X_{\text{min}}$ is unique, see Remark \ref{rmk:endPoint}.
+In this case the graph of the possible MMP-series for $X$ is extremely simple: using Lemma \ref{lem:steps} we have at most two steps in the MMP-series, the first operation is a divisorial contraction followed by a flip.
+Applying Lemma \ref{lem:divContr1} we have that the first divisorial contraction can be obtained in at most two ways and then we conclude that the last flip can be realized in a unique way thank to Proposition \ref{prop:flips}.
+This concludes the proof. \end{proof}